Dee Strange-Gordon: Seattle Mariners

 On December 7, 2017, the Marlins traded Gordon and international slot money to the Seattle Mariners for Nick Neidert, Christopher Torres, and Robert Dugger.
 It was also reported that Gordon would be an outfielder for the Mariners.
 Gordon played outfield for the Mariners until Robinson Canó was suspended for 80 games, at which point Gordon returned to second base.

 In September 2018, a day after Gordon nonchalantly dropped a fly ball in the outfield, he was criticized by and fought teammate Jean Segura in the team's locker room after asking media to leave the room.
-For the 2018 season Gordon batted .268/.288/.349 with four home runs in 556 at bats.
-Center fielders set up on average only 302 feet from home plate when he came to bat and left fielders 267 feet from home plate, closer than for any other major league hitter.
+For the 2018 season, Gordon batted .268/.288/.349 with four home runs in 556 at-bats.
+Opposing fielders did not consider him a power threat: center fielders set up on average only 302 feet from home plate when he came to bat and left fielders 267 feet from home plate, closer than for any other major league hitter.
 While he stole 30 bases (fifth in the league), he led the American League with 12 times caught stealing.
-On defense his 10 errors at second base were third among all AL second basemen, and his .963 fielding percentage in center field was the lowest among all major league center fielders with at least 400 innings played.
-Gordon walked in 1.5% of his at bats, the lowest percentage in the major leagues, and had the lowest walks-per-strikeout ratio in the majors (0.11).
+On defense, his 10 errors at second base were third among all AL second basemen, and his .963 fielding percentage in center field was the lowest among center fielders with at least 400 innings played.
+Gordon walked in 1.5% of his plate appearances, the lowest percentage in the major leagues, and had the lowest walk-to-strikeout ratio in the majors at 0.11.

 In 2019, Gordon batted .275/.304/.359 and stole 22 bases in 117 games.

 In 2020, he batted .200/.268/.213 and stole three bases in 33 games.
 As a utility player, he split time equally between second base and left field (13 games each), with three appearances at shortstop, and served as a pinch runner in seven games.
 He had the fastest average time from home plate to first base of all major league second basemen, at 4.18 seconds.

 On October 27, 2020, it was reported that the Mariners would not pick up Strange-Gordon's $14 million contract option for the 2021 season, instead paying him a $1 million buyout.
 The following day, the Mariners officially declined his option, making him a free agent.

-Cincinnati Reds
+Milwaukee Brewers

 On February 7, 2021, Strange-Gordon signed a minor league contract with the Cincinnati Reds organization.
-On March 26, 2021, Strange-Gordon was released by the Reds.
+On March 26, the Reds released Strange-Gordon.

-Milwaukee Brewers

 On April 8, 2021, Strange-Gordon signed a minor league contract with the Milwaukee Brewers organization.
 He hit .333 with 1 home run in 10 games for the Triple-A Nashville Sounds before being released by Milwaukee on May 22.